Legitimacy of ‘customer’ in Supreme Court gay rights case raises ethical, legal flags

 WHAT ROLE DID THE CLAIM PLAY IN THE CASE?

-About a month after Smith filed the case in Colorado federal court in 2016, lawyers for the state said it should be dismissed partly because she hadn’t been harmed by the state’s anti-discrimination law.
+About a month after the conservative legal group Alliance Defending Freedom filed the case in Colorado federal court in 2016, lawyers for the state said it should be dismissed partly because Smith hadn’t been harmed by the state’s anti-discrimination law.
 Smith — who did not plan to start creating wedding websites until her case was resolved — would first have to get a request from a gay couple and refuse, triggering a possible complaint against her, the state argued.

 Smith’s lawyers maintained that she didn’t have to be punished for violating the law before challenging it.
 In a February 2017 filing, they revealed that though she did not need a request to pursue the case, she had, in fact, received one.
 An appendix to the filing included a website request form submitted by Stewart on Sept.
 21, 2016, a few days after the lawsuit was filed.
 It also included a Feb.
 1, 2017 affidavit from Smith stating that Stewart’s request had been received.